opcua-lads/.github/profile/README.md

 - Deliver data modeled using the **Allotrope Foundation Ontologies (AFO)**
 - Provide structured result data in **ASM (Allotrope Simple Model)** format
-- Are **FAIR by design**, ensuring that results are Findable, Accessible, Interoperable, and Reusable
+- Are **FAIR-by-Design**, ensuring that results are Findable, Accessible, Interoperable, and Reusable
 - Demonstrate end-to-end **semantic integration** with OPC UA dictionary references (Part 19), aligning real-time device data with high-level semantic context

 This collection enables plug & play demonstrations of semantic lab integration – from basic instruments to high-end analytical systems.